KISDinteractive/embedded_ai_22w/chapters/ch1-Intro/README.md

 ## What Exactly is This Course About?

-We discussed the difference between **cloud** and its so-called **edge** where laptops, smartphones but also smaller devices like "Internet of Things" and various end devices are located.
+We discussed the difference between the **cloud** and its so-called **edge**, where laptops, smartphones but also smaller devices such as the "Internet of Things" and various end devices are located.

 ![cloud-edge](img/cloud-edge.jpg)

-This course will deal with implementing AI on the **edge** side, while many applications in the field of AI run on big servers in the **cloud**.
-Sometimes we might fake things and use the cloud anyway to test prototypes.
+This course is about implementing AI on the **edge** side, whereas many AI applications run on big servers in the **cloud**.
+Sometimes we may fake things and still use the cloud anyway to test prototypes.

 ### Some Terms we will use:

-- **Machine Learning / ML =** AI variant | Use of data to improve a machine‘s performance on tasks
+- **Machine Learning / ML =** AI variant | Use of data to improve a machine's performance on tasks

-- **Deep Learning / DL =** family of ML methods using artificial neural networks
+- **Deep Learning / DL =** Family of ML methods using artificial neural networks

 - **Edge AI =** not running on servers (the cloud)

-- **Embedded AI =** Ai that is running on »embedded« systems like microcontrollers
+- **Embedded AI =** AI that runs on »embedded« systems such as microcontrollers

 - **TinyML =** ML for tiny computers / microcontrollers